NomanMunir/CPP_Module_08/Readme.md

 ## Exercise 01: Span

 ### Overview
-In this exercise, you will create a class `Span` that can store a specified number of integers and provides functionality to find the shortest and longest span between the numbers.
+This exercise creates a class `Span` that can store a specified number of integers and provides functionality to find the shortest and longest span between the numbers.

 ### span.hpp